MicroEJ/docs/Tutorials/tutorialCreateCustomPlatform.rst

 We recommend reading the :ref:`section.firmware` section to get an overview of MicroEJ Firmware build flow.

-The following document assumes the reader is familiar with the :ref:`platform-developer-guide`.
+The following document assumes the reader is familiar with the :ref:`vee-porting-guide`.

 Each MicroEJ Platform is specific to: